nlrichi/SkillsMania/group16_breakdown_SPRINT1.md

 ------------------------------------------------------------------------
 **Checklist for Sprint 1**
 1. DoD done for all user stories and comments made for each one
-2. Tasks what everyone done above updated
+2. Tasks that everyone done above updated
 3. Screenshots of scrum board
 4. Everyone needs to make at least 4 code commits
 5. Update the user manual (documentation) for each feature